baskerville/thmkit/README.md

 ## Description

-`trtpl` renders templates via YAML color schemes and Jinja2 filters.
+`trtpl` renders templates via YAML color schemes and Jinja filters.

 The directory structure present in the template directory is reproduced in the output directory.